DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 durables slow.

-Here is the directional picture.
-Consumables and supplements sit at the fast end because the repeat rate is high, people reorder, often on subscription, so contribution compounds quickly.
+Consumables and supplements sit at the fast end because the repeat rate is high.
+People reorder, often on subscription, so contribution compounds quickly.
+Beauty and personal care follows closely, driven by replenishment cycles.
 Apparel sits in the middle: there is repeat purchase, but it is seasonal and less predictable than a monthly reorder.
-Considered, durable, one-time purchases sit at the slow end, because most of the lifetime value lands in the first transaction.
+Considered, durable, and one-time purchases sit at the slow end, because most of the lifetime value lands in the first transaction.

 FIG. 01, PAYBACK BY VERTICALDIRECTIONAL · 2026